Skip to main content

 4 mentions Positive Neutral Negative

-The game offers moderate replayability through time attack modes and customizable race settings that appeal to players focused on improving lap times and experimenting with vehicles.
-However, frustrating AI behavior and limited engaging content reduce the overall incentive to replay for many users.
+The game offers moderate replayability through time attack modes and customizable race settings that appeal to players focused on improving their skills and experimenting with vehicle setups.
+However, frustrating AI behavior detracts from the overall experience, limiting long-term engagement for some players.

-• “The inclusion of time attack modes and customizable race settings provides some replay value, particularly for players interested in refining lap times or experimenting with different vehicle setups.”
+• “The inclusion of time attack modes and customizable race settings provides some replay value, especially for players interested in refining lap times or experimenting with different vehicle setups.”

 • “Being able to improve your own skill to go faster makes the replayability of the title quite good.”

-• “There's not that much replay value to go the distance for this in my opinion, especially with the abysmal AI that can be downright frustrating at times, as they don't always leave space when you are beside them and will also careen off track back into you even if you were just passing by on the racing line.”
+• “There's not that much replay value to go the distance for this in my opinion, especially with the abysmal AI that can be downright frustrating at times, as they don't always leave space when you're beside them and may careen back onto the track into you even if you were just passing on the racing line.”

 • “Just make it more playable, please.”